 If your skin is healthy, good care will ensure it stays in condition.
 If not, a consistent routine can help to improve it.

 - Cleanse: To remove make-up, dirt, and chemicals from the skin proper cleansing is a must.
 This is vital, as chemicals on the surface as a result of pollution can trigger oxidative stress.
 Try Pre-wash Micro Cleansing Oil or Amino Acid Micro Emulsion Cleanser from Recherche.

-- Care: Care: This is essential to replenish and hydrate skin with products that address your primary aging concern.
-Choose Rejuvenating and Hydrating Mask.
+- Care: This is essential to replenish and hydrate skin with products that address your primary aging concern.
+Choose Rejuvenating and Hydrating Mask and Facial Treatment Oil.

 - Protect: Protecting skin from the sun’s rays, even on cloudy days, is the most important step in preventing premature skin aging.
 Choose a day cream that includes an SPF and protects your skin from the sun or, for more intense exposure, use a dedicated sun protection product.
 Give a try to DNA ReCode Serum from Recherche.